-I work with parents and children to help them develop better relationships and emotional flexibility.
+I work with neurodiverse parents and children to help them develop better relationships and emotional flexibility.
 Together we’ll work on all sorts of issues like challenging behaviour, emotional regulation and sensory sensitivity.
 The model I tend to use most is Dr Ross Greene’s Collaborative and Proactive Solutions model.
 Its main tenet is that…

 “challenging behavior occurs when the demands and expectations being placed on a kid exceed the kid’s capacity to respond adaptively…and that some kids are lacking the skills to handle certain demands and expectations.